-- Check that the capacity of storage or a formula for calculating it, is given. - Check that overwriting of data cannot occur before the end of the data storage period that is foreseen and documented by the manufacturer.
+- Check that the capacity of storage or a formula for calculating it, is given. - Check that overwriting of data cannot occur before the end of the data storage period that is foreseen and documented by the manufacturer and that the measures taken are appropriate.